Coat of arms of Denmark: Historical versions

 In late medieval heraldry, coats of arms that used to be associated with noble families became attached to the territories that had been ruled by these families, and coats of arms used by individual rulers were composed of the coats of arms of the territories they ruled.
 In the case of Denmark, the coat of arms of the House of Estridsen with the extinction of the dynasty became the "coat of arms of Denmark".
 Olaf II of Denmark (and IV of Norway) succeeded his maternal grandfather Valdemar IV in 1376.
 He was the first king to rule Norway and Denmark in personal union.
 Olaf on his seal still displayed the Estridsen (for Denmark) and Sverre (for Norway) coats of arms in two separate shields.
-The custom of dividing the field arises with Eric of Pomerania at the end of the 14th century.
+The custom of dividing the field arises with Erik of Pomerania at the end of the 14th century.

 The modern "royal coat of arms of Denmark" is the continuation of this tradition of the Danish monarch using his or her personal coat of arms after the end of the personal union of Denmark and Norway.